-A small group of EUUC members have formed the Racial Justice Work Group.
+A small group of EUUC members have formed the Racial Justice Committee.
 Our Mission Statement is “to promote through education and action a culture inside ourselves, the congregation, and the world at large that extends inherent worth and dignity to people of all races and ethnicities.”
 We are providing a variety of opportunities for others and ourselves to examine our own values and practices, to identify issues and to address the disparities in our country due to race and class.

 Learn about Upcoming Racial Justice Events